calebschoepp/nqq/list-post.md

 }
 ```

 `OP_STORE_SUBSCR` of course means *store subscript*.
-Instead of pulling a value from the list, this time, we are storing a value in the list.
-Again, this is a simple thing made verbose by error handling.
+Instead of pulling a value from the list, we are storing a value to the list.
+Again, the error handling makes a simple task look complicated.
 A list, index, and item are popped from the stack.
 The item is then stored in the list at the particular index.

 ```c++
 case OP_STORE_SUBSCR: {